GuidoG95/BaSP-A2022-Etapa-1/README.md

 Trackgenix is an app to boost the produtctivity of your business.

-## Downlad
+## How to use

+- Download.

 ```
 git clone https://github.com/GuidoG95/BaSP-A2022-Etapa-1
 ```

-## How to use

-1- Open "Semana-01" folder.
+- Open "Semana-01" folder.

-2- Run index.html on your browser.
+- Run index.html on your browser.

-Or
+## Try it on your browser

-To open on your browser [click here.](https://guidog95.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html)
+To try the app on your browser [click here](https://guidog95.github.io/BaSP-A2022-Etapa-1/Semana-04/index.html).

 ## Become a Software Developer by RadiumRocket